ycoroneos/LightDraw/README.md

   -Uses glm for GLSL-like vector math

-  -Uses lodePNG to record videos
+  -Uses lodePNG to record videos and screenshots

   -Uses GLFW for rendering context